Landscaper

 What it's like

-You would construct, plant and look after gardens and parks to make pleasant environments for people to live, work and relax in.
+You'd construct, plant and look after gardens and parks to make pleasant environments for people to live, work and relax in.

 You’d make the most of the land or space you are working with to make it look attractive.
 Some landscapers specialise in interior projects with plants and garden features, often in shopping centres or large office blocks.